Data-with-Dami/Inter-Regional-Migration-Network-Analysis/README.md

 ## Policy Implications
 The analysis reveals a structurally fragile national migration network over-concentrated around London and the South-East.
-Key recommendations include targeted investment in northern connectivity — particularly the North-East and Wales which are dangerously isolated from national migration flows — strengthening Yorkshire's bridging role through infrastructure investment, developing the North-West as a viable secondary hub, and addressing housing affordability in London to reduce forced outmigration.
+Key recommendations include targeted investment in northern connectivity, particularly the North-East and Wales which are dangerously isolated from national migration flows, strengthening Yorkshire's bridging role through infrastructure investment, developing the North-West as a viable secondary hub, and addressing housing affordability in London to reduce forced outmigration.